Ethnic cleansing: As a military, political, and economic tactic

-During the 1980s, in Lebanon, ethnic cleansing was common during all phases of the conflict, notable incidents were seen in the early phase of the war, such as the Damour massacre, the Karantina massacre, the Siege of the Tel al-Zaatar Palestinian refugee camp, and during the 1982 Lebanon War such as the Sabra and Shatila Massacre committed by Lebanese Maronite forces backed by Israel against Palestinian refugees and Lebanese Shia civilians.
+During the 1980s, in Lebanon, ethnic cleansing was common during all phases of the conflict.
+Notable incidents were seen in the early phase of the war, such as the Damour massacre, the Karantina massacre, and the Siege of the Tel al-Zaatar Palestinian refugee camp, and during the 1982 Lebanon War, such as the Sabra and Shatila Massacre committed by Lebanese Maronite forces backed by Israel against Palestinian refugees and Lebanese Shia civilians.
 After the Israeli withdrawal from the Chouf, the Mountain War broke out, where ethnic cleansings (mostly in the form of tit-for-tat killings) occurred.
-During that time, the Syrian backed, mostly Druze dominated People's Liberation Army used a policy they called "territorial cleansing" to "drain" the Chouf of Maronite Christians in order to deny them of resisting the advance of the PSP.
-As a result, 163,670 Christian villagers were displaced due to these operations.
+During that time, the Syrian-backed, mostly Druze-dominated People's Liberation Army used a policy they called "territorial cleansing" to "drain" the Chouf of Maronite Christians in order to deny them the ability to resist the advance of the PSP.
+As a result, 163,670 Christian villagers were displaced.
 In response to these massacres, the Lebanese Forces conducted a similar policy, which resulted in 20,000 Druze displaced.

 Ethnic cleansing was a common phenomenon in the wars in Croatia, Kosovo, and Bosnia and Herzegovina.
-This entailed intimidation, forced expulsion, or killing of the unwanted ethnic group as well as the destruction of the places of worship, cemeteries and cultural and historical buildings of that ethnic group in order to alter the population composition of an area in the favour of another ethnic group which would become the majority.
+This entailed intimidation, forced expulsion, or killing of the unwanted ethnic group as well as the destruction of its places of worship, cemeteries, and cultural and historical buildings.
+The goal is to alter the population composition of an area in favor of another ethnic group, which becomes the new majority.

 According to numerous ICTY verdicts and indictments, Serb and Croat forces performed ethnic cleansing of their territories planned by their political leadership to create ethnically pure states (Republika Srpska and Republic of Serbian Krajina by the Serbs; and Herzeg-Bosnia by the Croats).

 Survivors of the ethnic cleansing were left severely traumatized as a consequence of this campaign.

 Israeli herders have engaged in a systemic displacement of Palestinian herders in Area C of the West Bank as a form of nationalist and economic warfare.

-According to historian Norman Naimark, during an ethnic cleansing process, there may be destruction of physical symbols of the victims including temples, books, monuments, graveyards, and street names: "Ethnic cleansing involves not only the forced deportation of entire nations but the eradication of the memory of their presence."
+According to historian Norman Naimark, during an ethnic cleansing process, there may be destruction of physical symbols of the victims, including temples, books, monuments, graveyards, and street names: "Ethnic cleansing involves not only the forced deportation of entire nations but also the eradication of the memory of their presence."